 August Gaul

-A fine quality, early twentieth century bronze model of a ‘Standing Bear, Fishing’ by August Gaul (German, 1869-1921).
-This bronze was produced in Germany.
-It […]
+A good quality, early twentieth century bronze model of a ‘Sleeping Fawn’ by August Gaul (German, 1869-1921).
+This bronze was produced in Germany, it is […]